Book a Demo https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 3. Visualize what success looks like

-We have previously talked about the importance of visualization in young athletes.
-This is a great piece of advice for coaches setting up evaluations as well!
 It is important for coaches to think about all the details of the event, and what it would look like for someone watching the tryout take place.
 From the registration process to running drills, all components should work harmoniously.
 The question to ask would be:

 • Are there enough evaluators at each station for each drill?